arrmansa/My-Windows-Laptop-Setup-Guide/README.md

 # My-Windows-Laptop-Setup-Guide
 My guide to setup windows in a way that is private, fast and updateless.

+# What windows update can screw up
+## 1. Second screen on asus duo may be disabled
+## 2. Nvidia driver can stop working
+## 3. Main screen can start flickering
+## 4. Windows recovery can become broken from expired components
+To fix this, we need to set the date to 2015 to re-enable windows recovery.

 # Basic setup
 Just the basic configuration